Harzh139/Hand-face/README.md

-# Face & Hand Segmentation Project
+# 🧠 Face & Hand Segmentation Project

-This project automatically detects faces and hands using YOLOv8 and segments them using SAM2 (Segment Anything Model) from Replicate API.
+This project automatically detects **faces and hands** using **YOLOv8** and segments them with **SAM2 (Segment Anything Model)** via the **Replicate API**.
+It's built with Python, OpenCV, MediaPipe, and Streamlit for interactive UI.

+---

 ## 🚀 How It Works

-1. Uses YOLOv8 to detect faces/hands (bounding boxes)
+1. 🟨 **YOLOv8** detects bounding boxes for faces and hands
-2. Sends boxes to SAM2 API to get precise segmentation
+2. 🧠 **SAM2 (Segment Anything Model)** receives the boxes to perform pixel-wise segmentation
-3. Overlays masks on the original image
+3. 🖼️ Segmentation masks are overlayed on the original image and displayed
+4. 💻 A **Streamlit UI** allows users to upload images and get downloadable results

+---

 ## 🛠 Requirements

+Install all dependencies using:

 ```bash
 pip install -r requirements.txt